Carmen Sandiego Word Detective: Gameplay and plot

-The intro to this "spy adventure" starts off with Agent 12 (Ann Tickwitee) discovering Carmen's hideout, a large tower called the Tower of Babble, which emerges from underneath her.
-Under the orders of ACME secret agent Chase Devineaux, she creeps inside only to find herself trapped in a machine and starts to babble.
+The intro to this "spy adventure" starts off with Agent 12 (Ann Tickwittee) searching for Acme agents who have gone missing.
+Under the orders of ACME secret agent Chase Devineaux, she discovers Carmen's hideout, a large tower called the Tower of Babble, which suddenly emerges from underneath her.
+She realizes too late it was a trap, and a trap door opens beneath her, leading her into the tower.
+She reaches out to Chase, but gets captured, finding herself trapped in a machine and starting to babble.
 Carmen enters and explains that she has invented a "Babble-On" machine that turns speech into gibberish, having already captured the previous eleven agents.
 She reveals her grand plan to achieve world illiteracy.
 She then sends the keys to the Babble-One machine to her henchmen.
 The player takes the role of Agent 13, who has just been called onto the case by Chase.
 Agent 13 must free all twelve captured agents in order to stop Carmen's plan.
 To free each agent, the player uses the CyberCom 2000 to travel between a number of henchmen hideouts via teleportation to find passwords, narrowly avoiding being caught by the villains.
 The player uncovers these passwords by completing language problems (Spellanyzer, Fusion Chamber, MicroPix, Code Breaker, and Power Pack) testing the player's vocabulary, grammar, and spelling.

 After finding enough passwords, the player can unlock a container in one of the hideouts to get a key needed to free the agents.
 After obtaining a key, a villain tries to attack the player, but they manage to escape in time.
 Throughout the game, each agent gives the player a fragment of Babble-On's password before leaving.
 The player also receive emails, some of them come with videos, from Chase and Carmen at some points.
 After freeing all the agents, the player is able to trigger a self-destruct sequence by entering the password fragments in a cohesive sentence.
 As Carmen activates the machine, she finds that it is no longer operational.
 Vowing revenge, Carmen and the player escape the building as it collapses and Chase finds her hat amongst the rubble, commenting "until we meet again Carmen" before flying away on a hi-tech jetpack.

 The game comes with many bonus features, including three levels of difficulty, an electronic dictionary, 10,000 spelling words, customizable spelling lists, 50 spelling rules, and an on-screen progress reports.
 The School Edition of the game came with a three-ring binder to hold the software, a User's Guide, a custom-developed Teacher's Guide, and a resource book Spelling Puzzles from the Usborne English Skills series.